Code of Conduct and Related Policies

 B. The right to freedom of thought and expression.

-C. The right to be free from discrimination on the basis of race, color, gender, sexual orientation, religion, national or ethnic origin, age, disability, or veteran status.
+C. The right to be free from discrimination on the basis of race, color, gender, gender identity, sexual orientation, religion, national or ethnic origin, age, disability, or veteran status.

 D. The right to the fair process in the determination of accountability for conduct, as set forth in this Code.